 \subsection{Image Quality Assessment}

 Image quality assessment methods are mainly categorized into full-reference methods and non-reference (or blind) methods.
 The former needs full access to the reference images \cite{Eckert1998Perceptual,Sheikh2006An,Ke2016Analysis}.
 Several full-reference IQA methods are based on human visual systems \cite{Eckert1998Perceptual,Eric2010Most}, which predict quality scores from visible image differences.
 Changes of structure in a distorted image are also taken to measure the quality in \cite{wang2004image,Sampat2009Complex}.
 Non-reference IQA methods require no or limited information about the reference image.
 These methods try to detect a particular or several distortions, such as blurriness \cite{Ferzli2009A,Hassen2010no}, JPEG compression \cite{Shan2009No,Zhang2011Kurtosis}, noise \cite{Corner2003noise}, and combination of several distortions \cite{Erez2010No,Moorthy2011Blind}.
-Recently, several methods \cite{Li2016No,Zhang2020blind} adopt a deep convolutional neural network (CNN) to predict the image quality on train dataset with quality labels.
+Recently, several methods \cite{Li2016No,Zhang2020blind,liu2022liqa} have adopted a deep convolutional neural network (CNN) to predict image quality on training datasets with quality labels.
 Note that the ultimate goal of these quality assessment measurements is for human perceptual cognition rather than face recognition.